 Computational Power of PlayStation 3

 Professor Khanna said that PS3 worked better than using normal computers in a cluster.
 This gaming console was released in 2007.
 PlayStation 3 actually has a powerful octa-core processor inside.
-Mostly supercomputers and servers have hundreds of Xeon processors.
-But a PS3 cluster can give a reasonable performance in cheap compared to expensive Xeon.
+Mostly supercomputers and servers have hundreds of Intel Xeon processors.
+But a PS3 cluster can give a reasonable performance in cheap compared to an expensive Xeon.
 The next thing is the graphics card.
 They are very expensive and powerful as well.
 A GPU has to do lots of special calculations for rendering graphics.
 Thus this concept harvests that power for useful scientific research.

 In 2007 [email protected] also started support for PS3 and many console owners contributed a lot to the project.
 There is also a distributed computing project named PS3GRID by a lab in Barcelona.
 These projects use the contribution and power of computers and consoles of owners when their device is idle.
 These projects have clearly shown that one PS3 is very capable of more than 2 computers at the same price.